Sunday, October 20, 2013

 So Caitlin, of course, accuses Lynne, who pleads innocent, and Caitlin finds that someone also turned the thermostat off.
 She actually deduces that some presence doesn't want her in the house with such remarkably small evidence.
 She tries to convince Lynne, who is actually sane and tells Caitlin that Caitlin is not.
 So Caitlin shows her a book on haunted houses that she carries around for good luck and plot convenience, and the book claims that ghosts don't hurt people, just move stuff around, and Lynne believes her.

 Then, a banging noise from downstairs.
 The two rush down to discover their father washing his hands, having cut his finger on a knife that seemed to jump out at him.
-He pulled the drawer out in shock, and propose a very sound and rational theory as to why this madness is occurring: ghosts.
+He pulled the drawer out in shock, and the girls propose a very sound and rational theory as to why this madness is occurring: ghosts.
 The dad laughs at them and then, something incredible happens.
 Something so important that I am going to bolden and underline it.
 Something so unbelievable that it gets its own paragraph.

 “'Wait, wait, wait.
 Hold on here, girls,'” their father replied.
 'This all sounds like something you saw on TV or read in one of those Shivers books.'"
 Yeah.
 You read that right.
 M.D.
-Spencer just made a reference to Shivers books inside a Shivers book.
+Spenser just made a reference to Shivers books inside a Shivers book.
 He did it.
 What is that called, when you reference yourself?
 Masturbation?
 No, I'm pretty sure it's called being self-referential.
 Well, there is actually so much wrong with that my emotions got all mixed up and I don't know what to write, or even think, about this.
 It's just... wrong, somehow, like having the sun rise in the west.

 So, Dad brushes off his children, and Caitlin gets mad at Lynne again for no reason, and they notice that the silverware has mysteriously gotten packed into the moving box while they were chatting.
 I'm still pretty sure that this ghost just wants to clean up after them, but if Caitlin thinks that it's an evil presence bent on securing their departure, who am I to judge?